mihainadas/summa/README.md

 # Project Summa

-Project Summa is a sophisticated text processing system built with Python and Django.
+Project Summa is an LLM-based text processing system built with Python and Django.
 It provides a modular and scalable solution for various text processing tasks.

 ## Features